ITIF Logo

 Technology Fears and Scapegoats: 40 Myths about Privacy, Jobs, AI, and Today’s Innovation Economy

-Technologies and tech companies are accused of creating a myriad of societal problems.
-This book exposes them as mostly myths, falsehoods, and exaggerations.
+Available from Amazon and other booksellers: Technologies and tech companies are accused of creating a myriad of societal problems.
+Technology Fears and Scapegoats exposes them as mostly myths, falsehoods, and exaggerations.
+It issues a clarion call to restore the West’s faith in technological progress.

 May 3, 2024|Blogs

-A Nation with Larger Establishments Could Mean Higher Economic Productivity
+A Nation With Larger Establishments Could Mean Higher Economic Productivity

 Policymakers should ignore neo-Brandeisian calls to regulate or break up large companies.
 Another study has found large firms can benefit the economy and are crucial for optimal productivity.